1915

 "Don’t you dare die before you finish that," snapped someone behind him, ice shards clanging against their shimmering shield.

-"Not now, you bloody fool.
-You have no idea what…" Vrindaka cut him off with a brutal kick, and then Qorash had to listen to roars of agony, piercing cries, and then... nothing.
-Silence, except for Vrindaka’s whisper in his ear.
+Vrindaka cut him off with a brutal kick directly to his wounded ribs and Qorash could do nothing more but listen to the roars of agony.
+The piercing cries.
+And then... nothing.
+Silence, save for Vrindaka’s whisper in his ear.

 "Your turn."